adamszustak/Street-food-api/README.md

 ## Testing

-You need to have Python 3.7 or 3.9 available in your system.
+You need to have Python 3.8 available in your system.
 Now running tests is as simple as typing this command:

 ```
-tox -e linting,py37 (or py39)
+tox -e linting,py38
 ```

-This command will run tests via the "tox" tool against Python 3.7/3.9 and also perform "lint" coding-style checks.
+This command will run tests via the "tox" tool against Python 3.8 and also perform "lint" coding-style checks.

 ## Authentication & Permissions

 Access to the API is granted by providing your username and password using HTTP basic authentication.
 The basic user can only list objects and retrieve a single object.
 A user added to the group of owners can additionally create new Trucks as well as update and destroy Trucks belonging to him.

+## Throttling

+Each user can make 2 POST requests per minute and 10 GET requests per minute.

 ## Structure